henrybuilt/promise-store/README.md

 PromiseStore.requestMany([{resourceKey<string>: config<object>}, ...]) -> Promise
 ```

-Validates each request in the array just like request, and then passes the object to your resolver.
+Validates each request in the array just like request, and then passes the object to your `resolve` method.

 Response with `Promise` which resolves to an object of the format `{<resourceKey>: <resourceValue>}`.